Athenaeum of Philadelphia: Building

+The will of Philadelphia druggist William Lehman (1779–1829) left $10,000 to the Athenaeum for “the acquisition of a suitable building.”
+In 1845, a lot was purchased on Sixth Street opposite Washington Square.
+John Notman, a Scottish architect who had emigrating to the United States in 1831, defeated major Philadelphia architects like William Strickland and John Haviland to win the architectural design competition for the building.

-The building was designed in 1845 by architect John Notman in the Italianate style, and was one of the first buildings in the city to be built of brownstone, although it was originally planned to be faced in marble.
+The building Notman designed was in the Italianate style, and was one of the first buildings in Philadelphia to be built of brownstone, although it was originally planned to be faced in marble.
 Brownstone was used because it was cheaper.
 Notman's design was influenced by the work of the English architect Charles Barry.

+When the Athenaeum moved into the new building at 219 S. 6th St. in 1847, it only occupied the second floor.
+The others were rented out.
+The Historical Society of Pennsylvania was a tenant on the third floor.
+The Philadelphia chapter of the American Institute of Architects later became a tenant.

 The building was declared a National Historic Landmark in 1976, as one of the nation's first examples of a building with a palazzo-style facade, and for its historic importance as an educational institution.
-It is presently a museum furnished with American fine and decorative arts from the first half of the 19th century.

-On the right of the athenaeum is the house of Richardson Dilworth, the Mayor of Philadelphia from 1956 to 1962.
+In 2022, it underwent a major renovation, opening up the main floor and expanding the library’s reading room.
+The exterior was also substantially renovated and the facade cleaned.